Sweet Georgia's Brown Smoked Yard Bird, Parts Or Pulled

 4 tablespoons of Meathead's Memphis Dust, approximately

-Optional.
-In Georgia this could get you thrown in the Okefenokee Swamp, but try a variation on the theme: Remove the skin and dust it with my Simon & Garfunkel Rub.
-I like it better that way.
+About the Memphis Dust.
+In Georgia this could get me thrown in the Okefenokee Swamp, but you could remove the skin and dust it with my Simon & Garfunkel Rub instead of Memphis Dust.
+Savory and low fat.
 OK, I'll shut up now.

-1) Preheat your smoker to 325°F. If you are using a grill, set it up for 2-Zone or Indirect cooking.
-At 325°F, you can render more fat and crisp the skin a bit and avoid the possibility of the stall.
+2) Preheat your smoker to 325°F. If you are using a grill, set it up for 2-zone or indirect cooking.
+At 325°F, you can render more fat and crisp the skin a bit.

 3) Put the meat in the smoker or on the indirect side of the grill.
-Add about 4 ounces of wood for smoking and that's all.
-When it is gone, resist the urge to add more.
+Add less wood than you normally do.
+Resist the urge to add more.
 After you've tasted it you can decide if you want to use more wood next cook.
-But it doesn't take much.
-Chicken just drinks it up.
-Cook for about 2-3 hours or until the temp in the thickest part of the meat without touching bone is 165°F.
+But chicken doesn't need much smoke.
+Cook for about 1.5 to 2 hours or until the temp in the thickest part of the meat without touching bone is 165°F.